Spread the love

 Photo by Ibrahim Boran on Unsplash

-Slaughtering this enormous beast at the onset would have saved me money, as I wouldn’t be paying more over time because of interest.
+Slaughtering this enormous beast at the onset would have saved me money, as I wouldn’t be paying more over time because of interests.
 But this strategy involved taking larger payments, thus affecting my spending plan.

 Clearing the little one had given quick victories and confidence.
 Plus, it hadn’t required too much from my monthly budget.
 The downside was that the gigantic monster would have still been eating away my bank account as it was accruing the highest interest rate.